 #06 Sleeping position matters

 The way you sleep can have a tremendous effect on the ease with which you are able to carry on your weight loss program.
 The overall best sleeping position- sleeping on your back- that is good for the natural alignment of the body’s framework is also great for digestion and heart health.
-Side sleepers should however try to opt only for their left side as sleeping on the right can create conflict with the food passage and the direction in which the food burns in the stomach thus creating conditions like acid reflux and heartburn.
+Side sleepers should however try to opt only for their left side, check out some of the best mattresses in 2021 for side sleepers if you are in the market for a new bed as sleeping on the right can create conflict with the food passage and the direction in which the food burns in the stomach thus creating conditions like acid reflux and heartburn.
 The worst position of course remains the one in which you sleep on your stomach as it, unsurprisingly enough, creates too much stress on the belly and make it hard to burn calories while you sleep.
 We would therefore suggest that you gradually cultivate the habit of sleeping flat on your back to maintain an all-round healthy living.

 There is no one right way to sleep in order to lose weight.
 It is in fact a process that needs to be followed strictly over time and watch yourself losing the excess weight from your body.
 Apart from keeping in mind the tips mentioned above, you can also invest in sleep aids like an eye mask and noise-cancelling earplugs or sleep gadgets like fitness trackers that measure the amount of calorie burnt every day to aide in the process of sleep weight loss.